 - improve the quality of public basic education,

 - increase the number of children who complete basic education by addressing the root causes of children dropping out of school, and

 - increase the number of young people who progress to further education to improve their livelihood prospects.

-Amy Parker, Chief Executive of AfriKids said, "AfriKids is empowering the next generation in Northern Ghana to lead their communities out of poverty and into a brighter future for everyone.
-By securing the rights of children today, giving them a voice and supporting them to secure their own livelihoods when they grow up, we are breaking the cycle of poverty for tomorrow, and ending perpetual dependence on aid.
+Charlie Hay, Chief Executive of AfriKids, said, "AfriKids is empowering the next generation in northern Ghana to lead their communities out of poverty and into a brighter future for everyone.
+By securing the rights of children today, giving them a voice and supporting them to secure their own livelihoods when they grow up, we are breaking the cycle of poverty for tomorrow, and ultimately ending the need for support like ours.

-"Support from players of People's Postcode Lottery will transform the lives of some of the poorest children and families in the world, providing education, healthcare and ending child marriage for a better society for all.”
+"Support from players of People's Postcode Lottery will transform the lives of some of the poorest children and families in the world, providing the education, healthcare and protection we all need for a fulfilling and happy life."